Tired of shooting in the dark? Want a results-driven approach to marketing? Well, performance marketing is your friend.

 Source: Smart Insights

-Most marketers see a poor CTR because they don’t have optimized landing pages or their content is compelling enough.
+Most marketers see a poor CTR because they don’t have optimized landing pages or their content is not compelling enough.

 Thus, the key to a high CTR lies in creating ads so irresistible that your audience simply can’t scroll past them!